root20/Tacotron_pytorch/README.md

 ## Comment
-Contributions and comments are always welcomed.
+Contributions and comments are always welcome.